 Improving quality of life

-With support from Nominet Trust, the Memory Box Network is creating a free-to-use social media based web platform that enables people to easily upload, collate and share content, which will help make a real difference to everyone’s quality of life.
+With further funding from Nominet Trust, the Memory Box Network is creating a free-to-use social media based web platform that enables people to easily upload, collate and share content, which will help make a real difference to everyone’s quality of life.

 The Memory Box platform allows people to collect and store online materials that can be used as talking points, and harnesses the power of social media to encourage additional input.
 It helps people to engage with the care of their loved one and brings a greater level of happiness to both carers and sufferers.